atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/snowflake.md

 section: Databases
 title: Snowflake
 meta_title: Snowflake
-description: This article outlines what snowflake is and how it can help make your workflow more efficient
+description: Snowflake is a powerful cloud database.
+Learn how it optimizes your database automatically, and hot to increase performance manually.
 number: 200
 authors:
 - _people/matthew-layne.md